nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

      * The provider system returns all items whose asserted date is within the start and end date (inclusive)
      * Where no start date is supplied the search goes from the start of patient record
      * Where no end date is supplied the search goes to the end of patient record
-     * Where no dates are supplied by the consumer, the date filter is not applied
+     * Where no dates are supplied by the consumer, all uncategorised data are returned.

 #### Consultations ####

 * Search by date
      * The consumer system request all items within a start and end date
      * The provider system returns all items whose asserted date is within the start and end date (inclusive)
-     * Where no start date is supplied the search goes from the start of patient record
+     * Where there is a start date but no end date, the search goes to the end of the patient record
-     * Where no end date is supplied the search goes to the end of patient record
+     * Where there is an end date but no start date the search goes from the start of the patient record
-     * Where no dates are supplied by the consumer, the date filter is not applied
 * Search by most recent
      * The consumer system request the last x consultations
      * The provider system returns the last x consultations
+* Where a single filter is supplied by the consumer, it is applied as defined above.
-* Where both the date and most recent filters are supplied the results returned are all the consultations that match either the date or the most recent filters.
+* Where both filters are supplied by the consumer, all the consultations that match either of the filters are returned.
+* If no filters are supplied by the consumer, all constulations are returned.

 #### Allergies ####